tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ## Conclusion

-In summary, Tor and I2P are two types of networks that anonymise and encrypt data moved within them.
+In summary, Tor and I2P are two types of networks that anonymise and encrypt data transferred within them.
 Each network is uniquely designed for a respective function.
 The I2P network is a designed for moving data in a Peer to Peer peer format, whereas Tor is designed for accessing the internet privately.

 Extensive research exists and continues to find ways to improve the security of these networks in their respective operational designs.
 This research becomes especially important when control of a network may mean monetary losses, loss of privacy or denial of service.